celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

   name: "Sequential Delay Domain"
   version: "1"
   stages: SequentialDelayStage[]
+  // Optional public key of a against which signed requests must be authenticated.
-  // Public key of a key-pair derived from a salt stored alongside the
+  // In the case of Cloud Backup, this will be a one-time key stored with the ciphertext. publicKey?: string
-  // cyphertext that is backed up in the cloud.
-  publicKey: string
-  // Optional string to distinguish the output of this Domain from
+  // Optional string to distinguish the output of this domain instance from
-  // other SequentialDelayDomain
+  // other SequentialDelayDomain instances salt?: string
-  context?: "Valora Cloud Backup"
 }

-interface SequentialDelayDomainOptions = {
+type SequentialDelayDomainOptions = {
-  // EIP-712 signature over the entire request by the private key of the salt
+  // EIP-712 signature over the entire request by the key specified in the domain.
-  // derived key-pair.
-  signature: string
+  // Required if `publicKey` is defined in the domain instance.
+If `publicKey` is
+  // not defined in the domain instance, then a signature must not be provided. signature?: string
   // Used to prevent replay attacks.
-  nonce: number
+Required if a signature is provided. nonce?: number
 }
 ```